tanpharamut/Web_app_count_people/README.md

 # Web application count people
-### for create env and use this code. you will be create 3 env with anaconda
+### to create env and use this code You need to create 3 envs with anaconda.
-1. env for web app use flask and dash.
+1. env for run web app use flask and dash.
 2. env for backend code count people.
 3. env for call effnet api.

 ### env for web app
 ```
+screen -S runweb
 conda create -n runweb python=3.9.7
 conda activate runweb
 conda install -c anaconda flask